oney/react-turbo/README.md

 ## The ultimate solution for React performance optimization

-`react-turbo` transforms your React apps to have truly **fine-grained reactivity**, so you don't need to worry about performance optimization anymore.
+`react-turbo` transforms your React apps to have truly **fine-grained reactivity**, so you don't need to worry about React performance optimization anymore.
 Read [this article](https://medium.com/@anokyy/react-turbo-the-ultimate-solution-to-optimize-react-performance-b666ca9db0b5) to know more.

 ## Installatoin

 `react-turbo` comes with a babel plugin, so the prerequisite is `react-app-rewired`.
-If you've installed it, you can skip.
+If you've installed it, you can skip and jump to install `react-turbo`.

 ### Install `react-app-rewired` and `customize-cra`